hariag/optical-flow-tracking/README.md

 1. using video path : python optical_flow.py [video source]
 2. using camera : python optical_flow.py

-Little changing to the original python script to make it run with opencv 3.2.0 and ported also to C++
+Few little changing to the original python script to make it run with opencv 3.2.0 and ported also to C++

+A C++ example using the optical flow algorithm described by Gunnar Farneback can be found at https://github.com/opencv/opencv/blob/master/samples/cpp/fback.cpp

-C++ flow -> hsv -> bgr function:
+the C++ flow -> hsv -> bgr function:
 https://stackoverflow.com/questions/7693561/opencv-displaying-a-2-channel-image-optical-flow